Deelacole2/Election_Analysis/README.md

 - Software: Python 3.8.5, Visual Studio Code, 1.52.1

 ## Summary
-The analysis of the election show that:
+### The analysis of the election show that:

-- There were 369,711 votes cast in the election.
+- There were 369,711 total votes cast in the election.

+- The breakdown by county is as follows:
+  * Arapahoe County had 24,801 votes, 6.7% of the total.
+  * Denver County had 306,055 votes, 82.8% of the total.
+  * Jefferson County has 38,885 votes, 10.5% of the total.

+- The county with the largest turnout was Denver.

 - The candidates were:
   - Charles Casper Stockham